-Election day, November 8, is right around the corner.
+Election Day 2022 will be here before we know it.
 Several federal laws protect the voting rights of older Americans and people with disabilities and require accessible polling places.

 Here are some voting resources for older adults and people with disabilities:

 - USA.gov/Voting has information on how to vote, voter registration requirements and deadlines, and locating your state or local election office website.

 - The U.S. Election Assistance Commission offers 10 Tips for Voters with Disabilities (PDF).

 - The U.S. Department of Justice Civil Rights Division has more information about voting laws, enforcement actions, and how to file a complaint if you feel your voting rights have been violated.

 - Individuals living in long-term care facilities who have concerns about exercising their right to vote can contact their long-term care ombudsman program by looking them up at the National Ombudsman Resource Center.

 - Some Area Agencies on Aging and Aging and Disability Resource Centers may offer rides.
 Visit the Eldercare Locator website to find one in your community.